Minimum GPA: 3.0

 - Submit institutional award letter

 Selection process: The selection committee will base its scholarship decisions on the completed application, evidence of commitment to a career as an architect, academic performance, and special skills or talent related to excelling in architectural coursework.
+Within your essay, please comment on the following: parent education history, number of siblings in college, your work history, honors and awards, extracurricular activities, and skills and talents.

 Award process: The annual award amount will be based on the performance of the fund and number of applicants selected.
 The general award amount is $1,000.
 Awards must be applied to tuition, fees, books, supplies and equipment required for courses.
 Additional support may be available to recipients in subsequent years, based on financial need, academic performance, and available resources, but is not assured.
 Recipients must reapply to be considered for additional support.
 Grants are paid to the school for the benefit of the selected student(s).